AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-07-ES6#5-iterables-looping-and-array-improvements.md

 console.log(arrayEvery);
 // false
 ```
-Simply put, the first condition is true, because there are **some** elements greter than 2, but the second is false because **not every element** is greater than 2.
+Simply put, the first condition is true, because there are **some** elements greater than 2, but the second is false because **not every element** is greater than 2.

 ---